Chen Mingren: Sino-Japanese and Chinese Civil War

-After the outbreak of the Second Sino-Japanese War in 1937, Chen was appointed as a Lieutenant-General in the 2nd Army Division (reserve division).
-Between 1937-1939, he held key positions such as being the commander of the Changsha, Hengyang, Hengyang, Leiyang garrisons.
+After the outbreak of the Second Sino-Japanese War in 1937, Chen was appointed as a lieutenant-general in the 2nd Army Division (reserve division).
+Between 1937 and 1939, he held key positions such as being the commander of the Changsha, Hengyang, Hengyang, Leiyang garrisons.
 In the winter of 1941, he was appointed as the deputy commander of the 71st ROC Army.

 In 1946, the 71st Army was transported by US warships to the Northeast in preparation for the anticipated Chinese Civil War.
 With the start of the Summer Offensive of 1947 in Northeast China by Communist general Lin Biao, Chen's 71st Army was forced to retreat to and rendezvous at Siping, Jilin.
 Mustering local forces and his own army, he had around 30 thousand man waiting from reinforcements.

-Between 22 May to 30 June 1947, Chen was able to repel the Chinese Red Army in Northeast China that was led by Li Tianyou.
+Between 22 May and 30 June 1947, Chen was able to repel the Chinese Red Army in Northeast China that was led by Li Tianyou.
 In June, he was able to resist the overwhelming forces under the command of Lin Biao at Siping Street for more than 40 days.
 For his gallant efforts, he was awarded with the Order of Blue Sky and White Sun and was promoted to the 7th Corps Commander.
-Although successful in the initial stages of the Siping Campaign, the Communist forces whom surrounded the stronghold managed to break the Nationalist defenses following a 9-month long assault.
+Although successful in the initial stages of the Siping Campaign, the Communist forces who surrounded the stronghold managed to break the Nationalist defenses following a nine-month long assault.

 At the eve of the Huaihai Campaign, Bai Chongxi recommended Chen Mingren to Chiang Kai-shek as the garrison commander of Wuhan.
-Chen transferred to his Wuhuan office in October 1948 was concurrently the commander of the 29th Nationalist Army.
+Chen transferred to his Wuhan office in October 1948 was concurrently the commander of the 29th Nationalist Army.
 He became the First Corps Commander and the provincial chairman of the Hunan Provincial Government.

 After the establishment of the People's Republic of China

 On 4 August 1949, Chen and Cheng Qian joined the Communists at Changsha.
 After being encouraged by Mao Zedong and Zhou Enlai to continue his military service, he joined the People's Liberation Army.
+He was made a three-star general in 1955 and died in 1974.